QCDHUB/database/pjets/readme.md

 When either the systematic or statistical uncertainties have a positive and negative and are different in magnitude, only the one with a larger magnitude is written in the data file.

-- `_c` means correlated and and `_u` means uncorrelated
+- `_c` means correlated and and `_u` means uncorrelated uncertainties

-- `%` means the uncertainty or normalization or other types of corrections is a percentage
+- `%` means the uncertainty or normalization is a percentage
 - `norm` is reserved for normalization

-- `parton-to-hadron` is the correction from parton level calculation to hadron level, it is 1 plus the relative correction
+- `parton-to-hadron` is the correction from parton level calculation to hadron level, it is 1 plus a relative correction

 ## STAR 2019 paper on 2012 data
-According to the paper, part of the systematic uncertainties in STAR 2019 paper on 2012 data are uncorrelated.
+According to the paper, part of the systematic uncertainties in STAR 2012 data (2019 paper) are uncorrelated.